pzheng16/TSP/readme.md

+# TSP

+The Traveling Salesman Problem (TSP) arises in numerous applications such as vehicle routing, circuit board drilling, VLSI design, robot control, X-ray crystallography, machine scheduling and computational biology.
+In this project, you will attempt to solve the TSP using different algorithms, evaluating their theoretical and experimental complexities on both real and random datasets.

 Our program aims at solving traveling salseman problem with four different algorithms.
 Five python source files are included in our final product, which are:

 1. tsp_main.py: The user interface of our program